 A 48x24x15” enclosure will allow an adult blood python plenty of room to sit comfortably.
 The enclosure should be set up with everything that a typical snake needs:

 - At least one hide.
 This is where the snake will sit when they want peace.
-You will need an extra-large hide due to the blood python’s width.
+You will need an extra-large hide due to its width.

 - Enrichment.
 Things like twigs and sticks, leaves, and so on provide cover.
 This is essential to making your snake comfortable.
 Without it, they become nervous.